dcos/shakedown/API.md

 Provides a canonical version number.  `dcos_version` returns a version string with a few variations such as `1.9-dev`.  `dcos_canonical_version` returns a distutils.version.LooseVersion and will strip `-dev` if present.
-It can be used to determine if the dcos cluster version is correct for the test or if it should be skipped.
+It can be used to determine if the DC/OS cluster version is correct for the test or if it should be skipped.

 ##### *parameters*